 Have you ever tasted a vintage prune cake?
-It might sound strange, but when I was a little girl, Granny Tag’s Prune Cake was the best thing I’d ever had in my life.
-I kinda think it still is. 🙂
+It might sound strange, but when I was a little girl, Granny Tag’s Prune Cake was the best thing I’d ever tasted in my life.
+I kinda think it still is.

 If you love carrot cake, you’ll be crazy about Granny Tag’s Prune Cake.
 It’s moist, sweet, and has the perfect touch of spicy goodness.
 It’s also topped with a yummy caramel glaze!